CMB-S4/s4mapbasedsims/202006_foregrounds_extragalactic_cmb_tophat/README.md

 ## Plots and verification

+Make sure to check the "Known issues" section below.

 Only at NSIDE 512, comparison of all the channels with on-the-fly PySM simulations ran without the pipeline, just at the center frequency of the lower and higher frequency channel.

 Plots are interactive, first click on the "Click here to toggle on/off the raw code" buttone, then click on the legend to select channel, double-click on plot to reset, zoom with scrolling.